The Completion Theorem in twisted equivariant $K$-Theory for proper and discrete actions: Module Structure for twisted Equivariant K-theory

 which has nilpotent kernel and cokernel.

-\item Given a prime number $p$, there exists a vector bundle $E$ of dimension prime to $p$, such that for every point $x\in \eub{G}$, the character of the $G_x$ representation $E\mid_x$ evaluated on an element of order not a power of p is 0. \end{itemize}
+\item Given a prime number $p$, there exists a vector bundle $E$ of dimension prime to $p$, such that for every point $x\in \eub{G}$, the character of the $G_x$ representation $E\mid_x$ evaluated at an element of order not a power of p is 0.